Personal, Social, Health and Economic (PSHE)

 At St Chad’s our school motto, ‘Grow in love, Live in Peace’ reflects our vision for PSHE;

 At St Chad’s Primary school, we recognise the importance of PSHE and the role it has in developing the God-given qualities and attributes pupils need to thrive as individuals.
-The intent of our PSHE curriculum is to prepare our children for life outside of the classroom and to help them build skills which will allow them to protect and keep themselves safe in the wider community.
+The intent of our PSHE curriculum is to deliver a curriculum which is accessible to all and one which will prepare our children for life outside of the classroom and help them build skills which will allow them to protect and keep themselves safe in the wider community.
 We strive to help pupils build their confidence, resilience, and self-esteem through developing:

 - an understanding of themselves and others